ormi-labs/metisio-ethblocks-subgraph/README.md

 pnpm 0xdeploy
 ```

-When a subgraph has successfully been deployed, it returns the URL to **The GraphiQL** to run queries.
+When subgraph has successfully been deployed, it returns the URL to **The GraphiQL** to run queries.
 Use _**schema.graphql**_ file to see available types to build a query.
-For example, those are the types:
+For example, with the next type structure:

 ```graphql
 type Block @entity {